FrankLhota56/fortran66-flex/README.md

 - It is legal to write the identifier `OLDX` as `OLD X`.
 - An integer constant could be written as `13 717 421`.

-The Fortran 66 freewheeling approach to blanks, along with the absence of reserved words, creates a lot of complications for the token scanner.
+The Fortran 66 freewheeling approach to blanks, along with the absence of reserved words, creates complications for the token scanner.
 Consider this Fortran 66 statement:
 ```
       DO 100 I = 1,5
 ```